Shared parenting is when children are brought up with the love and guidance of both parents.

 7) That time for the children to see their grandparents and wider family - on both sides of the family - must be adequate.

-What support does FNF have for shared parenting?
+What evidence does FNF have for the importance of shared parenting?

 52 MPs signed EDM 482, Children and Shared Parenting (26th January 2004), that: